 Some of the benefits of using Wise are:

-- Convenient and cheap transfers abroad and you can do them at the comfort of your home.
+- Convenient and cheap transfers abroad, and you can do them in the comfort of your home.

 - You get access to a free multi-currency (borderless) account capable of holding balances in more than 40 currencies.